Annamacharya

+Within the Sri Vaishnava devotional tradition, Annamacharya is revered as a divinely inspired saint associated symbolically with Nandaka, the celestial sword of Vishnu.
+Annamacharya is often honoured in Telugu literary tradition with the title ‘Pāḍākavita Mahāpita’, recognising his pioneering contribution to Telugu devotional lyricism ,("Grandfather of Telugu Songwriting").

 Personal life

-Tallapaka Annamacharya was born on Vaishakha Shuddha Pournami in the year Sarwadhari (22 May 1408) in Tallapaka, Near Rajampet Mandalam, a village in present-day Annamayya district of Andhra Pradesh, India.
-Even though his parents belonged to the Nandavarika Niyogi Brahmin community of Smarta tradition, he was given Samashrayana initiation by Ghana-Vishnu, and became a Vaishnava of the Ramanuja Sri Vaishnava Sampradaya tradition.
+Annamacharya was born in Tallapaka village, near present-day Rajampet in Kadapa district, Andhra Pradesh, and his birth anniversary continues to be commemorated annually through devotional and cultural events..In the year Sarwadhari (22 May 1408) in Tallapaka, Near Rajampet Mandalam, a village in present-day Annamayya district of Andhra Pradesh, India.
+Even though his parents belonged to the Nandavarika Niyogi Brahmin community of Smarta tradition, Annamacharya was given samashrayana initiation by Ghana-Vishnu and became a Vaishnava of the Ramanuja Sri Vaishnava Sampradaya tradition.
+It is believed to have studied devotional philosophy and sacred literature associated with the Vishishtadvaita tradition at Ahobilam.
 He decided to go to Ahobilam in order to receive instructions from Satakopa Swami, the founder of Ahobila Matha.
-He spent many years in Ahobilam where he acquired the knowledge of Naalayira Divya Prabandham and the philosophy of Visistadvaita.
-His wife, Timmakka, had written Subhadra Kalyanam, and is considered the first female poet in Telugu literature.
-Their son, Pedda Tirumalacharya, and grandson, Tallapaka Chinnayya, were also composers and poets.
-The Tallapaka compositions are considered to have dominated and influenced the structure of Carnatic music compositions.
-Annamacharya lived for 95 years until Phalguna Bahula (Krishna) Dvadashi (the twelfth day after the full moon) in the year Dhundhubhi (4 April 1503).
+He spent many years in Ahobilam where he acquired the knowledge of Naalayira Divya Prabandham and the philosophy of Vishishtadvaita.Timmakka, wife of Annamacharya, is traditionally regarded as one of the earliest known female poets in Telugu literature and is credited with the work ‘Subhadra Kalyanam’..Members of the Tallapaka lineage, including Pedda Tirumalacharya and Chinnanna, continued the family’s devotional literary and musical traditions for generations.
+The Tallapaka literary and musical tradition significantly influenced the evolution of Telugu devotional compositions and later Carnatic music traditions.
+Annamacharya’s death anniversary continues to be observed through annual spiritual, musical, and literary commemorations organised in Tallapaka and Tirumala.

 A statue of Tallapaka Annamacharya situated at the Sarada River Park in Anakapalle, Andhra Pradesh.